a-kapil/Planning-tool/README.md

 1. Provide breakdown of the labour hours in various tasks such as dock, reach, pick, sanitation and inventory.
 2. Provide surplus and deficit in designated task.
 3. Input form to update task changes.

+Benefits -

+1. Ease of use
+2. Simplification of the presentation of data
+3.